iogbole/appdynamics_docker_demo_app/README.md

 That's it!

-Wait about 2 - 5 and confirm that all agents are reporting to your controller.
+Wait about 2 - 5 minutes and confirm that all agents are reporting to your controller.
 Most business transactions are automatically detected.

 ## Docker Visibility
 <img width="1389" alt="container" src="https://user-images.githubusercontent.com/2548160/33232248-9627b838-d1fa-11e7-8ed6-32e1c3a3fff0.png">